 Project Description*

 Describe what you are going to build, what you are doing to renovate the building, or what are you acquiring.
 Indicate how grant funds and match will be spent.
-Provide a time line of when grant funds and match will be expended.
+Provide a timeline of when grant funds and match will be expended.
 Discuss any grants applied for or received from the Division of Historical Resources for the grant period.
 The Cultural Facility Program is a bricks and mortar program.
-State funding is not to be used for parking facilities, sidewalks, walkways, trails, fabrication or design of exhibits, nor commercial projects.
+State funding is not to be used for parking facilities, sidewalks, walkways, trails, that are the entire scope of work; fabrication or design of exhibits; nor commercial projects.

 1.1.
-Construction/Renovation/Acquisition* (only one of these categories may be funded through a single Cultural Facilities application)
+Construction/Renovation/Acquisition* Only one of these categories may be funded through a single Cultural Facilities application.

 What are you constructing, renovating, or acquiring?
 Be specific.
 (Example: 500 sq ft Visitor Center)